SharePoint/sp-dev-docs/docs/sp-add-ins/handle-events-in-sharepoint-add-ins.md

 - Roll back what the handler has already done before the handler encounters the error.
 SharePoint can't usually do this for you because it doesn't know what your handler did.
 This isn't a universal rule.
 For example, if an add-in installation is canceled, SharePoint will delete the entire add-in web, so there's no point in an AppInstalled event handler reverting anything it has done to the add-in web.
 But it usually should roll back things it did to the host web or to remote components of the add-in.

+> [!NOTE]
- **Note**   **Special note about the AppUninstalling event:** The preceding points apply to the AppUninstalling event as much as to the other two add-in events.
+> **Special note about the AppUninstalling event:** The preceding points apply to the AppUninstalling event as much as to the other two add-in events.
 For example, if your handler for the uninstalling event deletes a row in a remote database, and then encounters an error, the row needs to be restored.
 Since your service will be sending a cancel message to SharePoint, the add-in will not be removed from the recycle bin.
 If it is restored from there and used again, it may fail to work without that database entry.However, your AppUninstalling handler completes  *before*  SharePoint removes the add-in from the recycle bin.
 So, if SharePoint itself encounters an error and needs to cancel the removal, there is no way for your handler to undo what it has done.

 If SharePoint doesn't receive a results message from your handler in 30 seconds, it will call the handler again.
 It gives up entirely, and rolls back the event, after three retries (four tries in all).
 Each time it calls the handler, your code starts again from the beginning.
 But you generally don't want your handler to redo things it has already done, such as create a list on the host web, and you can't know if your rollback logic was completed, or even triggered, before the handler timed out.
 For this reason, your handler logic should not take any action without first checking whether the action has already been done, unless it would be harmless to do it again.